cosimograssi95/Plugins/RetrieveMultipleOverride/README.md

 ### 1. Show similar records within the same form

-You want to show Cases with the same keyword as your currently open Case, or maybe you would like to show all Expenses that happened during the same month as the current open Expense.
+- Display all Cases sharing the same keyword as the currently open Case.
+- Show Expenses occurring within the same month as the current Expense record.

+This enables contextual, dynamic filtering in subgrids to improve data relevance.

 ---

 ## Prerequisites

 ### General Requirements
-- The entity you plan to register this plugin on requires a **Self Referential** relationship, implemented by creating a LookUp column on itself.
-This column data does not need to be filled nor maintained.
+- The target entity must have a **self-referential relationship**: a Lookup column pointing back to the same entity.
+- The Lookup column does not require data population but must exist for the plugin logic to hook into.